 As the situation continues to change rapidly on both global and national scales, it is imperative that we remain attentive to government guidelines, directives, laws and orders (whether issued by the CDC or other federal, state or local health authorities).

 This alert highlights only some of the key issues raised by this rapid transition to remote work.
-It is not intended to be comprehensive, and it does not constitute legal advice.
+It is not intended to be comprehensive, and it does not constitute legal guidance.

-If you would like more specific advice, please contact the NEBRC team at email@example.com
+If you would like more specific guidance, please contact the NEBRC team at firstname.lastname@example.org

 And please subscribe to our mailing list to receive the latest news and guidance to help you during this challenging time.